A closed form scale bound for the $(\epsilon, \delta)$-differentially private Gaussian Mechanism valid for all privacy regimes: Introduction

 \section{Introduction}

 }

 Differential privacy \autocite{Dwork2006a} is an emerging standard for individual data privacy.
 In essence, differential privacy is a bound on any belief update about an individual on receiving a result of a differentially private randomized computation.
 Critical for the utility of such results is minimizing the random perturbation required for a given level of privacy.
-In Theorem \ref{thm:gaussmech} we present a closed form bound on the amount of perturbation needed for privacy in the Gaussian Mechanism.
-This bound improves on the current closed form standard in two ways: smaller perturbation and wider applicability.
-Both our and the current standard bound are based on fulfilling a certain sufficient condition for privacy.
-In Lemma \ref{lem:sufcrit2} we also describe the smallest possible perturbation for this condition.

 Formally, let a database \(d\) be a collection of record values from some set \(V\).
 Two databases \(d\) and \(d'\) are \emph{neighboring} if one can be obtained from the other by adding one record.
 Let \(\ensuremath{\mathcal{N}}\) be the set of all pairs of neighboring databases.
 Then following Dwork et al. \autocite{Dwork2006a,our-data-ourselves-privacy-via-distributed-noise-generation} we define differential privacy as follows.